What Is Endophthalmitis?

 - decreased, blurred or lost vision

-Eye injections and cataract surgery are two of the most frequent eye procedures in the United States and both can cause endophthalmitis.
-Even though endophthalmitis isn’t a common condition, if you have any of these symptoms and you’ve recently had cataract surgery or an eye injection, contact your ophthalmologist right away.
-Endophthalmitis can get worse very quickly.
+Eye injections and cataract surgery are two of the most frequent eye procedures.
+Both can cause endophthalmitis, though it is not common.
+If you do have these symptoms, see your ophthalmologist right away.
+The infection can get worse very quickly.

 How Is Endophthalmitis Diagnosed and Treated?

-If an infection is suspected, your doctor will perform a test called an aqueous/vitreous tap.
+If your doctor suspects you have an infection, they will perform a test called an aqueous/vitreous tap.
 This test involves using a tiny needle to take some fluid out of your eyeball.
 The fluid is then sent to a laboratory to test whether there is an infection.

-- Protect your eyes with the right eyewear and safety gear during contact sports.
+- Wear appropriate eyewear and safety gear during contact sports.

-- If you have eye surgery or an eye injection, follow your doctor’s aftercare instructions, including washing your hands carefully before putting in eye drops.
-Don’t let the eyedrop bottle touch the eye, which can contaminate the dropper.
+- Follow your doctor’s home care instructions after eye surgery or an eye injection.
+For example, wash your hands before putting in eye drops.
+Don’t let the eye-drop bottle touch the eye, which can contaminate the dropper.